 Under the No Action Alternative, ASR368 creeping bentgrass would continue to be regulated by APHIS.
 Current agronomic practices associated with conventional creeping bentgrass seed production which contribute to GHG emissions, including vehicle exhaust associated with mowing and harvesting, field burning, and emissions from the use of nitrogen fertilizer, are not expected to change under the No Action Alternative.
 In addition, GHG emissions from the management of creeping bentgrass on golf courses including vehicle exhaust associated with mowing and emissions from the use of nitrogen fertilizer, are not expected to change under the No Action Alternative.
-In addition, and emissions from the use of nitrogen fertilizer, are not expected to change under the use of nitrogen fertilizer, are not expected to change under the No Action Alternative.
 Impacts of agriculture on climate change are expected to be unchanged.